Front derailleur deraileur deraillure derailure changer mech front jumper derailer double chainring triple chainwheel front shifting shifter

 With the advent of indexed front shifters, such as Shimano's STI and RapidFire units, the possibility of trimming the front derailer is limited by the number and spacing of the indexing detents ("clicks.")
 Earlier indexed front shifters had little or no ability to trim, but most newer ones have extra detent positions to provide a limited trim capability.

-In most cases, if you use the specific chainring sizes that the front derailer was designed for, and front derailer is adjusted very carefully, trimming won't be necessary if you follow good shifting practices.
+In most cases, if you use the specific chainring sizes that the front derailer was designed for, and the front derailer is adjusted very carefully, trimming won't be necessary if you follow good shifting practices.

 If you customize your chainring sizes, you are more likely to have a problem with indexed shifters, so you might want to use bar-end shifters, GripShifts , or Campagnolo Ergo shifters.
 These are indexed on the rear, but not in front.
 The Ergos and GripShifts are not strictly "friction" shifters, as they do "click" when you shift them, but they have many "micro clicks" permitting considerable "fine tuning" of front derailer position.
 (GripShifts sold in the aftermarket use non-indexed fronts, but O.E.M.
 GripShifts sold with new bikes frequently are indexed.)